 by Kacie Goff on 2019-07-29 8:56am

 If you perform work in the state of Michigan, you might need a license for it.
 And whether you’re a residential builder, accountant, coffee shop owner, optometrist, tailor, or involved in a number of other business types, you’ll need to secure your license from LARA.
 (They maintain a full list of licenses they offer on their website.)
+In addition to issuing licenses, LARA also regulates them for ongoing compliance.
+If you hold a builders license for instance, you would be required to take Michigan Builders continuing education to maintain that license.

 Whether you’re getting your first LARA license or you need to go through the LARA license renewal process, knowing the ins and outs of this state department makes your life easier.